MattyIce/postpromoter/README.md

   "refunds_enabled": true,
   "no_refund": ["bittrex", "poloniex", "openledger", "blocktrades", "minnowbooster"], // Don't refund transactions from these accounts!
   "comment_location": "comment.md", // The location of a markdown file containing the comment that should be left after the bot votes on a post.
 Leave this null or blank for no comment.
+  "blacklist_location": "blacklist", // The location of the blacklist file containing one blacklisted Steem account name per line
+  "refund_blacklist": true,	// Whether or not to refund blacklisted users' bids "blacklist_donation_account": "steemcleaners", // If "refund_blacklist" is false, then this will send all bids from blacklisted users to the specified account as a donation
   "auto_withdrawal": {
     "active": true, // Activate the auto withdrawal function (will withdraw all accepted currencies) "accounts": [	// List of accounts to receive daily withdrawals and the amount to send to each